We were on a tour of the Nile and went on to visit Luxor, the Valley of the Kings, and the temples of Karnak and Luxor.

 We hastened off with not the best guide, Mohammed.
 First to the Valley of the Kings and three graves in the stone desert mountains, Seth I, Ramses II and III.
 Then we drove back around the bend to Queen Hapsetshut’s palace and at last the Colossi of Memnon.
 It was all a huge experience.
 Say no more!

-From the Valley of the Kings, Luxor
+Images from the Valley of the Kings

 This fifth video in this series from Egypt is from the Valley of the Kings outside Luxor.
 Filming is not allowed inside the valley so the video contains some photographs from the valley and even inside some of the crypts.
 In addition comes scenes from Queen Hatshepsut’s mortuary temple complex not far from the Valley of the Kings, and from the statues called Colossi of Memnon standing guard on the the way from Luxor to the Necropolis.